inkognitro/react-redux-saga-boilerplate/README.md

 - The file suffix `.test.ts` is required
 - A unit test is placed next to the tested file.
 As an example the unit test for `foo/bar/baz.ts` is `/foo/bar/baz.unit.test.ts`.
 - An integration test for encapsulated module behaviour (e.g. toaster), is placed inside the module folder.
 As an example `/src/Common/Domain/Toaster/Saga/Callables/ShowMessageHandling.integration.test.ts`.
-- Integration tests for behaviour over multiple modules should be placed in the `tests` directory (e.g. `[rootDir]/tests/Common/Foo/Bar.integration.test.ts`).

 As you can see, unit tests always have the suffix `.unit.test.ts`, integration tests the suffix `.integration.test.ts`.
 Read an [smart article](https://medium.com/@JeffLombardJr/organizing-tests-in-jest-17fc431ff850) about testing structure.